shierc/oTree/blog.md

 We have released a new version of otree-core.
 It fixes an error many users reported:

 ```
-django.template.base.TemplateEncodingError: Templates can only be constructed from unicode or UTF-8 strings.
+TemplateEncodingError: Templates can only be constructed from unicode or UTF-8 strings.
 ```

 To upgrade, open the launcher and click "Version select" and select version 0.3.19 or higher.